top of page

 I came across this beautiful plate on Toucans by the American Museum of Natural History (1918), and it inspired me to write a small post.
 Toucans are colorful birds that can be quite chatty, but not much is known about their vocal behavior.

 One species in particular, the Emerald Toucanet (Aulacorhynchus prasinus; top right) was described in 1944 by Wagner as a species with extraordinary mimicry abilities.
 I could not find any articles refuting this observation.
 It would be fascinating to discover why Wagner described them as "good mimics".
-Putting microphone backpacks on these sublime birds to listen to their inner lives would be a great idea.
+Putting microphone backpacks on these sublime birds to listen to their inner lives would be a great idea (but maybe hard to achieve).

 American Museum of Natural History (1918)